-PH94B is designed with the potential to lower anxiety acutely, on an as-needed basis, and to achieve cumulative functional improvement with continued use.
-Accordingly, the protocol for a subsequent randomized, double-blind, placebo-controlled multiple administration assessment Phase 2 crossover study (n=22) involving both adult males (n =11) and females (n=11), required subjects to self-administer PH94B or placebo nasal spray in an outpatient setting (i.e., not in a clinical environment) acutely, on an as-needed basis, just prior to an anxiety-provoking situation, up to four times a day, for two weeks.
-The primary efficacy measure in the study was the SUDS and the secondary efficacy measure was the LSAS.
-Dr. Michael Liebowitz, the innovator of the LSAS, was the Principal Investigator of this study.
+PH94B is designed with the potential to lower anxiety acutely, on an as-needed basis, and to achieve cumulative functional improvement with continued use, such as less frequent avoidance of stressful or anxiety-provoking situations and reduced fear and anxiety about such situations.
+Accordingly, the protocol for a subsequent randomized, double-blind, placebo-controlled multiple administration assessment Phase 2 crossover study (n=22) involving both adult males (n=11) and females (n=11), required subjects to self-administer PH94B or placebo nasal spray in an outpatient setting (i.e., not in a clinical environment) acutely, on an as-needed basis, just prior to an anxiety-provoking situation, up to four times a day, for two weeks.
+The primary efficacy measure in the study was the SUDS and the secondary efficacy measure was the Liebowitz Social Anxiety Scale (LSAS).
+Dr. Michael Liebowitz, the innovator of the widely used LSAS, was the Principal Investigator of this study.